lgmorand/MMM-Ratp/README.md

 # MMM-Ratp
-Local transport in Paris module for MagicMirror², a projet created by Michael Teeuw (https://github.com/MichMich/MagicMirror)
+Local transport in Paris module for MagicMirror², a projet created by Michael Teeuw (https://github.com/MichMich/MagicMirror) This module is working thanks to the help of [fewieden](https://github.com/fewieden)

 It will give the timetable of the next bus/rer/metro of the station of your choice